SametHope/TimerUtility/README.md

 // Furthermore
 [SerializeField] private Timer _myTimer; // Serialize a timer to show it in the inspector, really useful for debugging.
 You can also just make it public too, of course.
 ```

+## Future Plans
+- **Looping Support:** Timers will be able to loop instead of mostly being one time usables.
+- **Editor Support:** Timers will also be able to run on outside of play mode.